 The soleplate is a mix of conical studs and chevron plates which seems to be the way forward with Nike Cleats.
 This is a hit or a miss.
 Some athletes prefer the old conical ones that gave great traction.
 But it’s subjective.
 We find that these studs give you great stability.

 - 37% lighter than the old Obra I

 - Thick knit structure that extends to the outer area

 - Great feel and control on the ball

 - A hint of power for strikes

 - Mix of conical and chevron studs for added stability

-- Spacious design that is perfect for athletes with wide feet
+- Spacious design that is perfect for soccer players with wide feet.

 How to select the best ankle support soccer cleats